Code is there to explain the comments to the computer.

 Exercises SQLzoo

 SQLzoo is an interactive practice platform.
 You enter SQL code that the system reviews for you.
 It's a good idea to try these exercises.
-After all, you'll learn to work with tables other than the ones we use in this course text.
+This way, you'll learn to work with tables other than the ones we use in this course text.

 Table ‘world’